paskalito/gthumb_make_panorama/README.md

 # gthumb_make_panorama

-An Easy and superconveniant way to Stitch together Panoramashots out of Gthumb.
+An Easy and superconvenient way to Stitch together Panoramashots out of Gthumb.

 ### Install / Update